averagehat/phonim-jython/README.md

 Commandline:

+`$ jython netbeans.py`

-You need to pass jython the directory to phonemic.jar
+You can optionally pass jython the directory to phonemic.jar

 `$ jython netbeans.py lib/phonemic.jar`